-Notes on Release 2.1.-Release 2.1 represents a minor update to Release 2.0.
+Notes on Release 2.1.-Release 2.1 of the U.S. version represents a minor update to Release 2.0.
 The principle new feature is a mechanism to revise previously completed assessments.
 A new button on the upper left of the Results Table will populate the Calculator with the data from the selected assessment in the Results Table.
 The user can then modify the information in the Calculator and recopy the data to the Results Table.
 Other changes include formatting improvements in the Assessment Notes box, a color key to the Results Table, and a minor correction of the Monte Carlo calculation for Not Vulnerable/Increase Likely species.
 Release 2.1 uses Excel 2007 instead of 2003, resulting in a much smaller file.
 The Index calculations, factors, and criteria remain unchanged from Release 2.0.
 Users of previous versions can copy their previous data into the Results Table of Release 2.1 and thereafter continue using Release 2.1.
 Finally, this edition of the guidelines document includes a new appendix for quantitative GIS assessment of factors A, C2ai, and C2bi.

-Notes on Release 2.0.-Users of Releases 1.0 and 1.2 will find several modifications in Release 2.0 that represent an evolution of our thinking on vulnerability assessments rather than a radical departure from previous versions.
-Many of these modifications are responses to feedback from these users.
-The most significant change is the substitution of a moisture index for precipitation predictions in Section A, Exposure to Local Climate Change.
+Notes on Release 2.01.-Release 2.01 was the first Canadian version and was based on Release 2.0 of the U.S. version.
+Release 2.0 represented an evolution of our thinking on vulnerability assessments rather than a radical departure from previous versions.
+Many of these modifications were responses to feedback from these users.
+The most significant change was the substitution of a moisture index for precipitation predictions in Section A, Exposure to Local Climate Change.
 Because increasing temperatures cause more evaporation, an area receiving an increase of precipitation can still have a net loss of moisture available to natural communities.
 The moisture index reflects conditions for plants and animals better than simple changes in precipitation.

-Other changes include a unification of the concept of barriers, whether they are anthropogenic or natural, leading to the grouping of former factors B2 and B3 into factors B2a and B2b.
+Other changes included a unification of the concept of barriers, whether they are anthropogenic or natural, leading to the grouping of former factors B2 and B3 into factors B2 and B2b.
 The focus now is not solely on whether potential barriers exist, but whether they actually serve to prevent dispersal by the species being assessed.
 In addition, we reworked factor C1 to include all aspects of dispersal and movements.
 We eliminated a factor for migration because most of that concept is contained in factor C1.
 We renamed the C2 factors in a more descriptive fashion, and modified the criteria somewhat, including reference to the moisture metric for factor 2bii, physiological hydrological niche.
 We further defined factor C3, emphasizing the connection with geological features or their derivatives (such as rare soil types or stream chemistry).
 Finally, we renamed factor C4e to expand the concept to all interspecific interactions, not just mutualisms.

 We made a concerted attempt to accommodate aquatic species by including more explicit instructions for scoring these species.
 Also, we added a check-off box for cave obligate and groundwater species to account for the buffering of local climates these habitats confer to their inhabitants.
-For all factors, we have added more examples to aid in the interpretation of the criteria.
+For all factors, we added more examples to aid in the interpretation of the criteria.